Nadihat/Repeater-Divination/README.md

 cio.py is a non-interactive experiment in generating hashed readings from the AnthroHeart Cio Saga.

-tarot.js is an alternate path to remove the "frozen/collision" bug that plagued early versions.
-It uses node.
-It might be less accurate than the original Python versions.
+tarot.js was an alternate path to remove the "frozen/collision" bug that plagued early versions.
+It used node.
+It was less accurate than the original Python versions and so deleted.

 tarot.pl is the same, but in Perl.
 Perl is as spiritually strong as Python.
-Tarot advised me to keep both versions.
+Tarot advised me to keep it over the js version.

 The Tarot file is GPL3, and since all the other files were derived from it, they're too.